KaSt/moclo/README.md

 ### The Most Cloned Repository
 This repository is useless, unless you're curious about online repositories.
-GitHub, GitLab, SourceHut, ...
-You know the likes.
+GitHub, GitLab, SourceHut, you know the likes.

 A small C program has been replicated to various online code platforms.

-When available, workflow actions have been included.
+When available, workflow actions, pipelines, have been included.
 These will build, lint and run tests.
-They can serve as a basic template.
+They can serve as a basic template when deploying to this or that service.

 ### Current status
-MoClo has been deployed to the following services:
+MoClo pipelines:
 - [Agola](https://github.com/KaSt/moclo/blob/master/.agola/config.yml)
 - [AWS Pipelines](https://github.com/KaSt/moclo/blob/master/awsbuildspec.yml)
 - [Azure DevOps](https://github.com/KaSt/moclo/blob/master/azure-pipelines.yml)